Manus

 Typical Manus workflows

-- Define the objective, constraints, and expected deliverable format
+- Define the objective, constraints, and expected deliverable format in the UI or API payload

 Practical tips for Manus